coche745/creating-lodash-library/README.md

 + Setup
 + Status
 ## General Info
-Implementation of some of the most exciting funcionality from the widely-popular lodash.js library which provides many methods that add new functionality for numbers, strings, objects, and arrays.
+Implementation of some of the most exciting functionality from the widely-popular lodash.js library which provides many methods that add new functionality for numbers, strings, objects, and arrays.

 I created this project as part of Codecademy's curriculum on my own computer in order to put into practice my knowledge of objects and their methods.